Paige Williams (footballer)

 Paige Louise Williams (10 March 1995) is an English football defender who played for Birmingham City Ladies in FA WSL in England.
 She previously played for both AGSM Verona, ACF Brescia in Italy and Everton L.F.C. in England.

 Williams has represented England on the under-15, under-17, under-19, under-20, and under-23 national teams.

+Williams has been in a relationship with MMA fighter Molly McCann.